jchengz/a3-persistence/README.md

 Link: https://a3-jchengz.glitch.me/

-Include a very brief summary of your project here.
-Images are encouraged, along with concise, high-level text.
-Be sure to include:

 For A3- I decided to make a new web application.
 This one allows the user to enter quotes and the author of quotes.
 There is a max of 20 characters for the authors name and a max of 800 character for the quote.
 To access the application, you must use the google log-in (yours, or slacked to the TAs).
 You will be able to view the quotes after logging in